Birendra-Kumar-S/bacterial_genomics_nextflow/README.md

 ### Conda env installation

-**Would suggest to create a new conda env with nextflow installed as specified below**
+**Would suggest to create a new conda env with nextflow installed as specified below:**

 ```bash
 CONDA_SUBDIR=osx-64 conda create -n nf_test -c bioconda nextflow -y